 This Determination of Nonsignificance (DNS) is issued under WAC 197-11-340(2).
-The lead agency will not act on this proposal for 14 days from the date of issue.
-Comments must be submitted by 4 p.m., March 25, 2019.
+The lead agency will not act on this proposal for at least 14 days from the date of issue.
+Comments must be submitted by May 9, 2019.
 The responsible official will reconsider the DNS based on timely comments and may retain, modify, or, if significant adverse impacts are likely, withdraw the DNS.
 If the DNS is retained, it will be final after the expiration of the comment deadline.

-Responsible Official: Sandra Yager
+Responsible Official: